I used to really love income reports.

 What’s Wrong with Income Reports?

-Without income reports, many of us bloggers wouldn’t be bloggers because they would still consider it a hobby that isn’t worth their time.
+Without income reports, many of us wouldn’t be even contemplating starting an online business because we would still consider it a hobby that isn’t worth our time.

 With that being said income reports now are mostly traps.